 All of the instance records in a font should have distinct coordinates and distinct subfamilyNameID and postScriptName ID values.
 If two or more records share the same coordinates, the same nameID values or the same postScriptNameID values, then all but the first can be ignored.

 The default instance of a font is that instance for which the coordinate value of each axis is the defaultValue specified in the corresponding variation axis record.
 An instance record is not required for the default instance, though an instance record can be provided.
 When enumerating named instances, the default instance should be enumerated even if there is no corresponding instance record.
-If an instance record is included for the default instance (that is, an instance record has coordinates set to default values), then the nameID value should be set to either 2 or 17, and the postScriptNameID value should be set to 6.
+If an instance record is included for the default instance (that is, an instance record has coordinates set to default values), then the nameID value should be set to 2 or 17 or to a name ID with the same value as name ID 2 or 17.
+Also, if a postScriptNameID is included in instance records, the value should be set to 6 or to a name ID with the same value as name ID 6.

 NOTE Since an instance record for the default instance is not required, a variable font that has no instance records defined in the 'fvar' table (instanceCount is zero) still has one named instance.